Finalizers

 Finalizers are the last steps executed in a rule pipeline and can e.g. create a special representation of the subject to be made available to the upstream service.
 This page describes the available finalizer types in detail.

 Some finalizers may support or require additional configuration.
-The corresponding properties are annotated with mandatory, respectively optional to denote configuration requirement, as well as with overridable, not overriddable and partially overridable to indicate whether the property can be overridden in a rule pipeline.
+The corresponding properties are annotated with mandatory, respectively optional to denote configuration requirement, as well as with overridable, not overridable and partially overridable to indicate whether the property can be overridden in a rule pipeline.

 Noop